 Chapter 1 Provisioning

 Provisioning is the process of selecting support items and spares, necessary for the support of all categories of products.
 This chapter defines the process and specifies the data, formats and transmission procedures to be used in providing provisioning information to the customer.
-It also provides data from which Illustrated Parts Data (IPD) can be produced.
-The rules for the production and presentation of the IPD in different media are covered by the specification S1000D.
-IPD is identical to Illustrated Parts Catalogue (IPC).
+It also provides data from which Illustrated Parts Catalogues (IPC) can be produced.
+The rules for the production and presentation of the IPC in different media are covered by the Specification 1000D (S1000D).
+IPC is identical to IPDP (Illustrated Parts Data Publication).

 Chapter 2 Spare Parts List

-The Spare Parts List allows the customer and contractor to process parts data (including commercial data) to allow for the processes as described in chapter 3 of this specification, without the necessity to use processes as described in chapters 1-1 and 1-2 of this specification.
+The Spare Parts List allows the customer and contractor to process parts data (including commercial data) to allow for the processes as described in the chapter Material Supply of the S2000M, without the necessity to use processes as described in the chapter Provisioning.

 Chapter 3 Material Supply

-Chapter 3-0 Material Supply General, provides processes, procedures and techniques for pricing, order administration, transportation and invoicing.
+Material Supply describes the process, the procedures and techniques for on-line operation of pricing, ordering, shipment and invoicing.

 Chapter 4 Communication Techniques